websightdesigns/wp-customize/README.md

 ### To Do

+* Add the Lost Password and Back/Register links to the Login page template
 * Set up a Register page template
 * Set a Lost Password page template
-* Add the Lost Password and Back/Register links to the Login page template
-* Set up ACE editors for the code blocks

 ### Installation